Jeremy9872/All-Music-App-2025-Aug/README.md

 Demonstration video: https://youtu.be/o9Zw6ClK2_o

-This project showcases my passions for music, coding, and learning, as well as communication, conception, and the accomplishment that comes from solving problems with purpose.

-I was initially motivated by the limited functionality of the music learning website used in school music class, which only offered basic knowledge exercises.
-Combining my musical background and my interest in programming, I created this app, hoping to help students learn more efficiently.
-My teacher recommended this project for the Arizona Seal of Arts Proficiency, an award that recognizes students who make meaningful contributions across multiple disciplines.

-The app's features were tailored through discussions with our school music teacher.
-I implemented an AI Q&A interface and tried to train it to respond only to music-related queries.
-Additionally, I enhanced some aspects of the old site, including allowing users to set the number of questions and track their accuracy and time.
-This way, students could self-pace and measure their progress.
+All Music Prep

+All Music Prep is a web app I developed to improve music practice efficiency for students.
+It combines my experience in piano with my interest in programming to create a tool that supports self-paced learning and progress tracking.

+Motivation

+The school’s music learning website only offered basic exercises, which limited student engagement and the depth of practice.
+I wanted to create a more interactive and flexible platform that could accommodate individual learning needs.

+Features

+AI Q&A Interface: Responds to music-related queries, enabling students to grasp concepts quickly.

+Customizable Practice: Users can set the number of questions and track their accuracy and completion time.

+Progress Monitoring: Students can measure their improvement over time.

+Challenges and Solutions

-One memorable challenge was integrating audio files.
-Despite trying several libraries and installation methods, I ultimately couldn't implement them, but the process led me to discover the efficiency of using terminal scripts.
-I ended up writing a command-line tool that automated my workflow, cutting modification time by nearly 80%.
+One major challenge was integrating audio files.
+After trying multiple libraries and installation methods, I was unable to implement this feature.
+However, this led me to develop command-line scripts that automated repetitive tasks, reducing workflow time by nearly 80%.

-While coding is just an interest, what truly excites me is knowing how I can combine my interest and expertise to support others.
-In addition to the excitement of resolving all 126 errors at once, I find satisfaction in the thoughtful design that brings my vision to life.
-I am, and will always, carry this spirit as I continue exploring the knowledge I seek.
+Reflection

+This project taught me how to transform an idea into a functional tool that supports others.
+It strengthened my coding skills and gave me satisfaction in thoughtful design, problem-solving, and iterative development.